K'taka Minister indicates strict COVID control measures, concedes shortage of ICU beds in B'luru | Health

-As the government holds crucial meetings, amid a spike in COVID cases in the state, Karnataka Health Minister K Sudhakar on Monday, indicating tough control measures said, lockdown is not the only solution, as he also conceded that Bengaluru city is witnessing shortage of ICU beds.
+Amid a spike in COVID cases in the state, Karnataka Health Minister K Sudhakar on Monday while indicating tough control measures, said lockdown is not the only solution and also conceded that Bengaluru city is witnessing a shortage of ICU beds.

 The Minister said Chief Minister B S Yediyurappa who will on Monday be attending the meeting with MLAs and Ministers from Bengaluru, virtually from the hospital where he is undergoing treatment for COVID, will also be holding a meeting with leaders of opposition parties Tuesday to gather their opinion on the measures to be taken in the state.